futel/dialplan-functions/testplan/tests.md

 outgoing asterisk tests
 - notes
-  - each extension gets tranfered to asterisk differently, either immediately, or when it hits a context not implemented by the dialplan
+  - each extension gets tranfered to asterisk differently, tester needs to know when the dialplan has called asterisk
-- verify first context being heard
+- verify first context heard
 - perform outgoing dialtone tests after navigating to dialtone

 other tests